 The Treasure of the Sierra Madre (Screenplay by John Huston, based on the novel by B. Traven)

-The spoils of a job well done go blowing into the wind.
+The spoils of a job well done go blowing into the wind, adorned by astonished laughter.

 The Godfather (Screenplay by Francis Ford Coppola and Mario Puzo, based on the novel by Mario Puzo)